- Gartner has provided information on SAP Fiori to the market that has proven to be highly inaccurate.

 Someone did not mind the store when this article was released.
 Gartner is supposed to take money from vendors, but it is intended to do a better job of covering up their bias — and not release documents like this that show such blatant bias.

-Something I find interesting is that I have rated many applications, and rated their user interface.
-Some of the best user interfaces I have come across are from Arena Solutions, DemandWorks, BaseCRM, and PlanetTogether.
-These are not add-on apps that are a sideshow to the main event; they are the actual user interface used by these applications.
+Something I find interesting is that I have rated many applications and rated their user interface.
+Some of the best user interfaces I have come across are Arena Solutions, DemandWorks, BaseCRM, and PlanetTogether.
+These are not add-on apps that are a sideshow to the main event; they are the user interface used by these applications.
 They have been around for years and are live on many accounts.
-However, instead of writing about exemplary user interfaces that are already live at customers from smaller vendors that have much smaller checkbooks, Gartner spends time writing about the “inevitability” of adjusting apps that cannot replace the core user interface of the supplier in question.
+However, instead of writing about exemplary user interfaces that are already live at customers from smaller vendors with much smaller checkbooks, Gartner spends time writing about the “inevitability” of adjusting apps that cannot replace the core user interface of the supplier in question.

 That is something the reader can most likely answer for themselves.

-And so far, Fiori has very little uptake by customers (and this article was updated in July 2018).
+And so far, Fiori has minimal uptake by customers (and this article was updated in July 2018).
 So Gartner has so far not done a good job predicting the future of Fiori.